 The Eco Showboat is an art project aimed at raising awareness of the environment and climate change, supported by the Arts Council, SFI Discover, Creative Ireland, LAWPRO and Waterways Ireland.
-Artists Anne Cleary & Denis Connolly have been navigating Ireland’s inland waterways meeting local artists, scientists and communities to spark climate action.
+Artists Anne Cleary & Denis Connolly have navigated Ireland’s inland waterways meeting local artists, scientists and communities to spark climate action.
 In 2022 they travelled from Limerick to Enniskillen aboard a solar powered electric boat.
 In 2023 they undertook a zero carbon journey to the east - along the Shannon, Grand Canal and Barrow - from Askeaton on the Shannon’s Atlantic estuary to Howth Harbour on the Irish Sea.
+The Mayfly is now moored on the Seine in preparation for a continental programme beginning in 2025.

 Mayfly, Limerick, April 2022 (photo: Dermot Lynch)

 There is a growing awareness that the arts community is uniquely placed to develop conversations around climate change and to generate positive creative action.
-More than twenty artists from across the country are already engaging with the Eco Showboat to collaborate on climate action, with the help of Creative Ireland and the Arts Council
+More than forty artists from across Ireland engaged with the Eco Showboat programme to collaborate on climate action, with the help of Creative Ireland and the Arts Council

 The fresh water crisis is one of the many ecological crises that lie, almost invisible, just ahead of us, and it is one of the most startling.